-When Middle Earth: Shadow of Mordor was unveiled nearly five years ago, it was heralded for its portrayal of Tolkien’s Mordor as well as its unique nemesis system.
-The sequel, Middle Earth: Shadow of War (opens in new tab), takes this concept and turns it up to 11, letting you roam in the last human stronghold in Mordor.
+When Middle Earth: Shadow of Mordor was released almost five years ago, it was acclaimed for its portrayal of Tolkien’s Mordor as well as its distinctive nemesis system.
+The sequel, Middle Earth: Shadow of War (opens in new tab), takes this concept and turns it up to 11, allowing you to roam in the last human stronghold in Mordor.

-This is one of the best open world games you can immerse in 2019.
-Especially after the removal of the microtransactions that plagued the game at launch, the Nemesis system feels fresh.
-Plus, the combat is just as good as ever, with a wealth of new skills you can unlock during its lengthy campaign.
+This is one of the best open world games you can immerse yourself in during 2020.
+Especially after the removal of the microtransactions that plagued the game at launch, the Nemesis system still feels fresh.
+In addition, the combat is just as good as ever, with a wealth of new skills you can unlock during its extensive campaign.

 Later in the game, it will start introducing some RTS elements as you command an army of dominated orcs to retake different strongholds.
-The Middle Earth series has shown some real innovation, and we can’t wait to see what else is Monolith Studios capable of in the future.
+The Middle Earth series has shown some real innovation, and we can’t wait to see what else Monolith Studios has in store in the near future.

 Ghost Recon Wildlands

-Last year, Ubisoft took one of the most venerated squad-based shooter series in its arsenal, Ghost Recon, and turned it into an open-world paradise.
+Last year, Ubisoft took one of the most highly acclaimed squad-based shooter series in its lineup, Ghost Recon, and honed it into an open-world paradise.
 You’re set loose in Bolivia, tasked with taking down a drug cartel that has taken power over the region – by set loose, we mean you’re free to pursue this goal however you feel like.

-Ghost Recon Wildlands (opens in new tab) may be one of the best open world games when you’re playing by yourself, but where it really shines is when you’re playing with friends.
+Ghost Recon Wildlands (opens in new tab) may be one of the best open world games when you’re playing by yourself, but where it really excels is when you’re playing with friends.
 This is because Ghost Recon, at its very core, has always been a tactical shooter that’s built around working with a team of AI companions.
-Naturally, when you team up with your friends, this gameplay is elevated to another level entirely.
+Inherently, when you team up with your friends, this gameplay is elevated to a whole new level completely.

-Just keep in mind that this game is a stunner, which means it demands a pretty beefy setup to run properly, so make sure to pay close attention to those system requirements.
+Just keep in mind that this game is an absolute stunner, which means it requires a pretty beefy setup to run properly, so make sure to pay close attention to those system requirements before you start.

-When the first Crackdown was rolled out in 2007, it kind of changed the game.
-You took the role of a superpowered cop out to bust a cast of zany criminals.
-While Crackdown 3 hasn’t evolved much in the 12 years since, it still has its own identity.
+When the first Crackdown was released in 2007, it kind of changed the game, with you taking the role of a superpowered cop out to catch a cast of zany criminals.
+While Crackdown 3 hasn’t changed much in the 12 years since, it still boasts its own identity.

 Crackdown 3 takes the super-powered hijinks of the original and scales it to modern graphics without changing too much of what made the original game so great.
-This might make it feel a little dated to some folks, but if you were into the first one, there’s lot to love here.
+This might make it feel a little antiquated to some folks.
+However, if you were into the first one, there’s much love here.

 What really stands out here, however, is the new Wrecking Zone multiplayer game mode.
-It utilizes the power of Microsoft Azure cloud computing to make the entire city destructible.
+It uses the power of Microsoft Azure cloud computing to make the whole city destructible.

 Far Cry 5

-Far Cry 5 might just be the epitome of what the best open world games on PC should be in 2019.
-This games is unique in the fact that it allows you to truly go anywhere on the map, as well as, do anything.
-As it doesn’t water this freedom down by limiting the amount of space you have open to you, it’s also perhaps one of the biggest game maps we’ve ever explored.
+Far Cry 5 might just be the archetype of what the best open world games on PC should be in 2020.
+This game is distinctive in the fact that it lets you to truly go anywhere on the map – not to mention, do anything.
+As it doesn’t water this freedom down by limiting the amount of space you have open to you, it’s also perhaps one of the biggest game maps we’ve ever roamed in.

 We’re not the only ones that love Far Cry 5, either.
 At the Game Awards 2018, Ubisoft announced Far Cry: New Dawn, a direct follow-up – a first for the classic shooter series.

-For years, the Yakuza franchise has been a bit of a best kept secret.
-Recently, however, these fantastic games have gained some well-deserved mainstream success.
+For years, the Yakuza franchise has been somewhat of a best kept secret.
+Lately, however, these incredible games have gotten some well-deserved mainstream success.
 And, thanks to this success, these classic titles are finally, albeit slowly, making their way to PC with Yakuza Kiwami leading the charge.

-It’s a remake of the first Yakuza title, which was released nearly 13 years ago in the US.
-With it, PC gamers can finally see how the franchise got its start, placing players in the shoes of Kazuma Kiryu as he fights his way through the Yakuza’s ranks.
-More than that, it’s a compelling mix of serious storytelling and silly moments – something that the Yakuza series would become famous for over the years.
+It’s a remake of the first Yakuza title, which was rolled out nearly 13 years ago in the US.
+With it, PC gamers can finally see how the franchise got its start, putting players in the shoes of Kazuma Kiryu as he battles his way through the Yakuza’s ranks.
+More than that, it’s a gripping mix of serious storytelling and silly moments – something that the Yakuza series would become famous for over the years.